 As you can imagine, there are many different ways to find this kind of help.

 In the past, I’ve had some success calling up a few local realtors and asking them to drive by the property and take a few pictures when they’re in the area.
 To my surprise, many of them have been willing to oblige (and oftentimes, they’ve done it for free), probably because they were hoping I would eventually come to them if I couldn’t sell the property on my own.

 There are other paid services like WeGoLook (inexpensive, lower quality) and Pretty Instant (more expensive, mid-range quality) that can make sense when the property has easy access and is easy-to-identify from the road, but even then – some situations may require a bit more creativity to get the job done.

 That’s where Craigslist comes in.

-Typically when I do this, I’ll post my ads in the Gigs > Creative section of Craigslist, in the market where my property is located in (or situated closest to).
+Typically, I’ll post my ads in the Gigs > Creative section of Craigslist, in the market where my property is located in (or situated closest to).

 What Should Your Ad Say?

 When I post these kinds of one-time gigs on Craigslist, I usually make up the description on-the-spot.